There are many reasons why your cherry shrimp are dying, and it is crucial to identify the problem as soon as possible to save your colony.

 Your cherry shrimp may be dying because they have failed to molt correctly.
 Molting is a process that all shrimp go through to grow, and they must do it correctly.
 If a shrimp molts too early, before it is ready, it can die.
 Several things can cause a shrimp to shed prematurely, including stress, improper diet, and water quality issues.

-If you notice that your cherry shrimp are molting more often than expected, or if they seem smaller than usual, then they will likely have molt prematurely.
+If you notice that your cherry shrimp are molting more often than expected, or if they seem smaller than usual, they will likely have molt prematurely.
 In most cases, there is not much you can do to save the shrimp once it has molted prematurely.
 However, if you can identify the cause of the problem and correct it, then the shrimp may be able to molt correctly next time.

 6 Predators Are Eating Shrimp

 Your cherry shrimp may be dying for a variety of reasons.
 One reason may be that predators are eating them.
-Larger fish can quickly snatch up a shrimp, especially in a smaller tank.
+Larger fish can quickly snatch shrimp, especially in a smaller tank.
 Fish like Bettas and Goldfish are natural shrimp predators and will eat them if given the opportunity.
 If you have larger fish in your tank, they may be eating your shrimp.

 7 Fish Medicines Kill Shrimp